Milk occupies a rather sacrosanct space in the Indian psyche than perhaps any other food.

 So much is the obsession around calcium that it is one of the most money spinning supplements around.

-Let’s examine few things beyond what we’ve been told and come to believe.
+Let’s examine a few things beyond what we’ve been told and have come to believe.

 Dairy came into human life only approximately 10,000-12,000 years ago when cows and goats were domesticated.
 Prior to that humans had never had dairy.